A lifetime contract

 A few days later and still before the G7, GAC changed again the price of the contract at the Canadian International Trade Tribunal to save themself from an investigation once again.

 Unfortunately, the facts demonstrate fraud, collusion and the abuse of power by government G7 media officials.
+The story deserves an investigation.

 - Michel Roy and Vincent Ethier have joined forces to be able to respond to the federal call for tenders for: Photographer Host at the G7 in Charlevoix in 2018 REFERENCE Number: 73841432.